itaigat/pytorch-template/README.md

 In this project, we provide a strong template for a PyTorch project.
 The purpose of this repository is to provide an example (and strong utils on the way) for a deep learning project using PyTorch.
+## TensorBoard
+To run tensorboard simply run in the project directory `tensorboard --logdir logs/tensorboard`
 ## Structure
 ### Configuration
 We use the [Hydra](https://github.com/facebookresearch/hydra) framework for configuration.
 It allows us to easily read